 At Bayer, Moore is responsible for collaborative strategy and projects across Talent Acquisition, Talent and Performance Development, Contingent Workforce, Learning & Training and Inclusion and Diversity supporting global talent initiatives within Bayer.
 She is also responsible for managing global budgets, leading Fairness & Respect at Work initiatives and operational support for Sr. VP of Global Talent & Inclusion.

 “She has worked tirelessly on behalf of the organization as a board member, bringing new ideas and resources to our organization,” Sara Lahman, Annie Malone CEO, said of Moore.
 “I look forward to working beside her as we continue to grow and equip Annie Malone to better respond to the needs of the community.”

 Moore is from St. Louis, Missouri, and received her BS in Marketing Education from the University of Missouri – Columbia, and MS in Human Resource Management & Development from Webster University.
 She is the co-president and co-founder of Society of Multicultural Professionals in Human Resources – St. Louis Chapter, served on the Leadership Team for Africans/African Americans in Monsanto, and is a member of the Steering Committee and Leadership 100 of the Regional Business Council Young Professionals Network and a graduate of Cohort 12 of the St. Louis Business Diversity Initiative

 She was recognized in February 2016 by the St. Louis American Foundation as a Young Leader and in November 2016 as a Distinguished Honoree for the 2016 Power100 List by Delux Magazine.

-The board will also welcome new members in July for a three-year term: Tom Pollihan, Stephen Harmon, Pamela Boyd, Dr. Stacy Myton, Mitchell Washington, and Christopher Jones.
+The board will also welcome new members in July for a three-year term: Tom Pollihan, Steven Harmon, Pamela Boyd, Dr. Stacy Myton, Mitchell Washington, and Christopher Jones.